 Ahara Chikitsa - Food as medicine

-This course explores the principles of Ayurveda Ahara Chikitsa, Food as Medicine and shows how to easily put this knowledge into practice for your own wellbeing.
+This 8 lesson course explores the principles of Ayurveda Ahara Chikitsa, Food as Medicine and shows how to easily put this knowledge into practice for your own wellbeing.
+It describes how we can eat more wisely for our health by eating in harmony with nature and describes a personalised dietary plan for our individual needs and gets away from the idea that one diet fits all.

 This course comes out of our desire to create something that is practical, designed for a predominantly European audience, to show you how you can incorporate the principles of Ayurveda Ahara Chikitsa into your life.